-If you are a health nut then you might have tried a variety of natural sweeteners such as agave or honey, but have you ever considered pure maple syrup?
-Many pancake syrups contain corn syrup which isn’t good for you at all, but if you happen to get your hands on the pure sweet stuff then you are in for a real treat that not only tastes delicious, but is a nutrition powerhouse!
-Maple syrup comes from the maple sugar tree and 85% of the syrup comes from Canada (my backyard!).
-It is absolutely loaded with antioxidants and polyphenols that amp up your health and protect against a variety of inflammatory diseases.
+If you are a health nut, then you might have tried a variety of natural sweeteners such as agave or honey, but have you ever considered pure maple syrup?
+Many pancake syrups contain corn syrup which isn’t good for you at all, but if you happen to get your hands on the pure sweet stuff, then you are in for a real treat that not only tastes delicious but is a nutrition powerhouse!
+Maple syrup comes from the maple sugar tree, and 85% of the syrup comes from Canada (my backyard!).
+It is loaded with antioxidants and polyphenols that amp up your health and protect against a variety of inflammatory diseases.

-Read on to read why this sweet treat is so popular all over the world especially in Canada!
-The key nutrients found in maple syrup is zinc and manganese.
+Read on to find out why this sweet treat is so popular all over the world especially in Canada!
+The key nutrients found in maple syrup are zinc and manganese.
 Zinc boosts the immune system and keeps it strong and manganese raises HDL, the good cholesterol levels, meaning it is wonderful for heart health.

 Healthy Sugar Substitution For Good Digestion